MicrosoftDocs/VBA-Docs/api/Access.Printer.DataOnly.md

 # Printer.DataOnly property (Access)

- **True** if Microsoft Access prints only the data from a table or query in Datasheet View and not the labels, control borders, gridlines, and display graphics.
+ **True** if Microsoft Access prints only the data from a table or query in Datasheet view and not the labels, control borders, gridlines, and display graphics.
 Read/write **Boolean**.

 ## Syntax